medikoo/es6-set/README.md

 ### Usage

-If you want to make sure your environement implements `Set`, do:
+If you want to make sure your environment implements `Set`, do:

 ```javascript
 require('es6-set/implement');